Why do we laugh? Why do we smile?

 Imagine you’re a human ancestor on a hunting trip with a bunch of fellow hunters.
 Our ancestors preferred to hunt in groups because it was easier that way to hunt down a large animal and avoid the dangers of getting hunted by predators.

 If you’re attacked by a predator, you’d cry your lungs out so that other humans nearby hear your alarm call and rush in to rescue you.
-But what if you hear a rustling in the bush, cry out loud, but immediately realize it’s just a harmless squirrel and not a saber-toothed tiger?
+But what if you hear a rustling in the bush, cry out loud, but immediately realize it’s just a harmless squirrel and not a sabre-toothed tiger?

 The initial shock of encountering a predator was there but it turned out that the situation was harmless.
 So your crying had to somehow modify itself to sound less alarming and more relieving.